-- Bankruptcy Information Sheet 2: Step by step creditor’s petition checklist;
+- Bankruptcy Information Sheet 2: Creditor’s Petition Checklist

-- Bankruptcy Information Sheet 4: Applying to set aside and/or extend time for compliance with a bankruptcy notice
+- Bankruptcy Information Sheet 4: Setting aside a Bankruptcy Notice

-- Bankruptcy Information Sheet 5: Applications for substituted service
+- Bankruptcy Information Sheet 5: Substituted Service Applications

 15. Other resources

-15.1 Debtors who are Self-Represented Litigants will be supported by the Registry to assist them through the court process efficiently.
-Further information to assist Self-Represented Litigants is available on the Getting Legal Help page.
+15.1 Debtors who are self-represented litigants will be supported by the Registry to assist them through the court process efficiently.
+Refer to Information for Litigants for further information.

-15.2 A Self-Representation Service is available to litigants in each registry.
-The service provides free, confidential and impartial legal advice and assistance with FCA and FCCA proceedings for individuals and community groups.
+15.2 A self-representation service is available to litigants in each Registry.
+The service provides free, confidential and impartial legal advice and assistance with Federal Court and Federal Circuit Court proceedings for individuals and community groups.
 For further details contact the nearest Registry.

 15.3 In addition, debtors can also approach various ‘not for profit’ bodies for assistance and guidance and access free online information on bankruptcy and opposing a creditor’s petition including: